Logo

 Exorbitantly high interest rates

 If you are being denied loans from reputable lenders and desperately need the funds, you might be tempted to resort to your only available options.
-However, the reality is many lenders who offer rates to those with bad credit do so in a predatory manner, sometimes charging near 400% for short term loans.
+The reality is many lenders who offer rates to those with bad credit do so in a predatory manner, sometimes charging near 400% for short-term loans.
 This is particularly true among payday lenders, so weigh your options before committing.

 If you find yourself in a dire financial situation with limited options, don't turn to the first lender who offers you money.
 Nonprofit and government organizations such as the National Federation for Credit Counseling have experts on staff who can help you develop a smart repayment plan.